Alabama rolls Huskies, 24-7, in College Football Playoff semifinal

 The Huskies held the Tide to a field goal on that drive, but Ross’ fumble marked the beginning of a disastrous offensive trend.
 They went three-and-out on their next possession, losing eight yards.
 They went three-and-out again, gaining three yards.
 They went three-and-out again, gaining zero yards.

+“Once I fumbled, it changed,” Ross said, “and then we threw that pick, and it was all bad from there.”

-And with a little more than a minute left in the first half, UW still trailing 10-7 thanks to mostly stellar play by its defense, Browning made the kind of mistake that he absolutely had to avoid.
+That pick.
+With a little more than a minute left in the first half, UW still trailing 10-7 thanks to mostly stellar play by its defense, Browning made the kind of mistake that he absolutely had to avoid if the Huskies were to have any chance of slaying this giant.

-On second and 10 from UW’s 32-yard line, UW’s sophomore quarterback saw an Alabama defender in his face.
+On 2nd and 10 from UW’s 32-yard line, UW’s sophomore quarterback saw an Alabama defender in his face (again).
 Rather than take the sack, he floated a desperate throw toward the right sideline, and it was intercepted and returned 26 yards for a touchdown by Tide linebacker Ryan Anderson.

+“It totally changed the momentum of the game,” Browning said, wishing he’d taken a sack or thrown the ball away.

 The Tide’s 10-point lead felt insurmountable, even as Washington’s defense forced punt after punt after punt – just as Alabama did to UW’s offense, which gained only 10 yards on 11 plays in the third quarter.

-Then, the decisive blow: Bo Scarbrough, the bruising Alabama tailback who rushed for 180 yards, weaved his way for a 68-yard touchdown run with 11:56 left in the game to put the Tide ahead by three scores.
+Then, the decisive blow: Scarbrough, the bruising Alabama tailback who won game MVP honors by rushing for 180 yards, weaved his way for a 68-yard touchdown run with 11:56 left in the game to put the Tide ahead by three scores.
 Scarbrough had extended that drive three plays prior with a crucial, 12-yard run up the middle on 3rd-and-9 from Alabama’s 3-yard line.

 Would it have made a difference if the Huskies stopped him?
 Probably not.
-They managed only 194 yards of total offense, only 2.9 yards per play, only 1.5 yards per rush.
-They allowed four sacks.
+It felt like a minor miracle each time they went forward.
+They allowed five sacks.
+Receivers got blasted when they tried to run across the middle of the field.
+Linemen were discarded.
+Running backs went nowhere.

+“They were good,” left tackle Trey Adams said, “but obviously, we didn’t execute good enough.”

-Washington’s defense showed up, too, limiting Alabama to a single offensive touchdown in the first half, hassling quarterback Jalen Hurts into an unimpressive stat line of 7-for-14 passing and just 57 yards.
+Washington’s defense showed up, too, limiting Alabama to a single offensive touchdown in the first half, hassling freshman quarterback Jalen Hurts into an unimpressive stat line of 7-of-14 passing and just 57 yards.
 The Huskies had three sacks.
-They had eight tackles for loss.
+They had nine tackles for loss.
 They have an outstanding defense, and they played that way.

 They just didn’t play like Alabama.